 The beautiful ostrich egg above was collected in Wadi Halfa, Sudan, in 1964.
 The egg is encased in a colourful beaded net that served as more than just decoration, as it made it possible for people to hang it in their homes.
 The ostrich egg is believed to have played a part of the wedding ritual, bringing luck to the newly-weds who would suspend them from the ceiling or walls (Wenzel 1972: 32).
 The egg was collected by archaeologist Evelyn Oldenburg who donated her personal collection to Moesgaard Museum.
 The collection consisted of treasures from Jordan, Sri Lanka, Syria, and India, but most of her objects were from Nubia – including the beautifully decorated ostrich egg.
 Nubian villages were famed for their beautiful wall decorations both inside and outside; the most recognisable decoration for many being the tabag/tabaqa, a basket lid, made from dyed coiled-up palm leaves to create impressive patterns.
 The lids served as both decoration and as trays for food (ibid.
 26-28).
 See for example these two colourful tabaqaalso from Oldenburg’s collection:

-In 1963, all villagers in Wadi Halfa were ordered by the Sudanese government to leave their homes.
-Because of the construction of the Aswan High Dam in Egypt, the nearby Nile would soon swell and drown many of the Nubian villages close to it – both in Egypt and Sudan.
+In 1963, all villagers in Wadi Halfa had to relocate as ordered by the Sudanese government to leave their homes.
+Because of the construction of the Aswan High Dam in Egypt, the nearby Nile would soon swell and drown many of the Nubian villages close to it – both Egypt and Sudan.
 While the Nubians were forced to leave their homes, archaeologists and anthropologists rushed to their villages to gather historical artefacts and gems that the villagers weren’t able to bring with them.
-However, it wasn’t the flooding of the villages that drew the world’s attention – but instead millions of dollars were raised to save the Ancient Egyptian and Ptolemian monuments at Aswan (Meskell 2018); the famed temples of Abu Simpel and Philae to give an example.
+However, it wasn’t the flooding of the villages that drew the world’s attention – but instead millions of dollars were raised to save the Ancient Egyptian and Ptolemian monuments at Aswan (Meskell 2018).
+The famed temples of Abu Simple and Philae to give an example.

-Wadi Halfa does simply not exist anymore, swept away by waters of the Nile – sharing its fate with many other villages.
-The Nubians have travelled and settled across both Egypt and Sudan and many of their crafts, designs and their music is very much still alive.
-The displacement of the Nubians still haunts the older generation, who vividly remember life on their ancestral lands (Diab 2012; Michaelson 2017).
-Yet, it remains unclear whether the Nubians will ever receive compensation for losing their homes.
+The original Wadi Halfa does not exist anymore, swept away by waters of the Nile – sharing its fate with many other villages.
+But similarly to other villages, New Wadi Halfa was created close to the original geographic location of the old village, thus allowing some of its inhabitants to stay close to their ancestral lands.
+Other Nubians have travelled and settled across both Egypt and Sudan and many of their crafts, designs and music are very much still alive.
+The displacement of the Nubians still haunts many of the older generation, who vividly remember life on their ancestral lands (Diab 2012; Michaelson 2017).
+However, both the Sudanese and Egyptian governments have compensated for much of their losses by providing villages to relocate and helping people to get settled in their new homes.
+Yet, the loss of a home is never forgotten entirely.

 Here is a collection of house decorations from Marian Wenzel’s book House Decorations in Nubiato give a feeling of what Nubia used to look like.
 Wenzel like Oldenburg travelled to Sudan in 1964 to record the decorations before the flooding.